cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

 ## Roadmap

-Looking at the [roadmap](https://github.com/orgs/input-output-hk/projects/21), just a few things to report this month:
+Looking at the [roadmap](https://github.com/orgs/input-output-hk/projects/21), there are just a few things to report this month:

 - Regroomed [Create updated specification for coordinated head protocol
   #448](https://github.com/input-output-hk/hydra/issues/448) to :yellow_heart:,